ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

 &nbsp;     Data never captures reality completely.
-It captures what was measured and recorded—and
+It captures what was measured and recorded, and that is always a subset of what matters.

-&nbsp;     that gap matters.

 &nbsp;   </p>